BRINGING THE FUN TO CANINE SCENT WORK

 John has volunteered in the local dog clubs, RSPCA-ACT and ACSW trial.
 He also attended K9 Nose Work camps as Logistic team member in the USA.
 He is one of the first eight Certified Nose Work Instructor (CNWI) with the National Association of Canine Scent Work® (NACSW) in Australia.
 John is an ANKC Foundation Scent Work Judge.
-He is also a qualified canine behaviourist.
+He is also a qualified Canine Behaviour Practitioner.
 He has a Diploma in Canine Behaviour with The International School for Canine Psychology & Behaviour LTD (ISCP).

 CANINE RELATED QUALIFICATIONS